CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ...
 ```

 The following command example sets the hello interval to 5 seconds, the dead interval to 60 seconds, and the priority to 5 for swp51.
-The hello interval and dead inteval can be any value between 1 and 65535 seconds.
+The hello interval and dead interval can be any value between 1 and 65535 seconds.
 The priority can be any value between 0 to 255 (0 configures the interface to never become the OSPF Designated Router (DR) on a broadcast interface).

 {{< tabs "TabID559 ">}}
 {{< tab "NCLU Commands ">}}